AviatrixSystems/Docs/HowTos/FAQ.rst

 ###############################################

-Only TCP port 443 needs to be opened for inbound traffic to the controller.
-If you wish to reduce the scope of source addresses by specifying custom IP address, you must include all gateway public IP addresses, in addition to your own public IP address.
-This is because gateways launched from the controller use its public IP address to communicate back to controller.
+Only TCP port 443 needs to be opened for inbound traffic to the Controller.
+If you wish to reduce the scope of source addresses by specifying a custom IP address, you must include all gateway public IP addresses, in addition to your own public IP address.
+This is because gateways launched from the controller use its public IP address to communicate back to the Controller.

 You can use the Controller Security Management feature to automatically manage the Controller instance's inbound rules from gateways.

-Go to Settings -> Controller -> Security Group Management, select the `primary account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#setup-primary-access-account-for-aws-cloud>`_, click Enable.
+Go to Settings -> Controller -> Security Group Management, select the `primary account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#setup-primary-access-account-for-aws-cloud>`_, and click Enable.

 When this feature is enabled, the Controller will immediately create 4 security groups.
 Since each security group can support 50 security rules, the Controller can support up to 200 gateways.